Some doctors moving away from ventilators for virus patients

 But roughly 20% — many of them older adults or people weakened by chronic conditions — can grow much sicker.
 They can have trouble breathing and suffer chest pain.
 Their lungs can become inflamed, causing a dangerous condition called acute respiratory distress syndrome.
 An estimated 3% to 4% may need ventilators.

 “The ventilator is not therapeutic.
-It’s a supportive measure while we wait for the patient’s body to recover,” said Dr. Roger Alvarez, a lung specialist with the University of Miami Health System in Florida, who is a leader in the effort to use nitric oxide to keep patients off ventilators for as long as possible.
+It’s a supportive measure while we wait for the patient’s body to recover,” said Dr. Roger Alvarez, a lung specialist with the University of Miami Health System in Florida.

 Zachary Shemtob said he was “absolutely terrified” when he was told his 44-year-old husband, David, needed to be put on a ventilator at NYU Langone last month after becoming infected with the virus.